 Grobot in Mario & Luigi: Dream Team.
 It didn't choose to rebel against its masters... it just got smashed on the head by a piece of a falling fountain and somehow went homicidal.
 Cue Boss Battle.

-Humorously discussed in Phoenix Wright's inner monologue in Case 4 of Phoenix Wright: Ace Attorney - Dual Destinies upon meeting Aura messing with one of her robots.
+Humorously discussed in Phoenix Wright's inner monologue in Case 4 of Phoenix Wright: Ace Attorney – Dual Destinies upon meeting Aura messing with one of her robots.
 Apparently shows up near the beginning of Case 5 when the robots stage an uprising and take hostages.
 Ultimately subverted, however, as Nick quickly figures out that Aura's behind it all, just using the robots as tools.
+Aura herself later confirms it aloud and calls the idea that her robots would rampage without orders unsound.

 Averted in Crysis 2 and 3.
 The second Nanosuit is essentially programmed to save the world from alien an invasion and it carries out this mission with unwavering determination.
 It hesitates to return to its megalomaniac creator and intended pilot, reverse-engineers The Virus to turn it against the invaders, and amalgamates the bodies and minds of its two previous users to continue the fight against the Ceph.